DenuvoSoftwareSolutions/ping-them-all/README.md

   * `<your path here>` - you may as well create custom target list - it just needs to be a JSON file with array of domains to ping

-note: more targets to ping means more time to wait for to get results
+Note: more targets to ping means more time to wait for to get results

-examples:
+Examples:
   * `./pta ovh google` - will collect pings to OVH and Google cloud
   * `./pta debianSmall aws ./myList.json` - will collect pings to subset of Debian mirrors, AWS and hosts listed in `myList.json` file

-example custom list file content: `["google.com", "wikipedia.org"]`
+Example custom list file content: `["google.com", "wikipedia.org"]`

 ## How to run it?